 Hemp nightgowns are very much in demand at the moment for their fantastic quality fabrics and weaves, satisfyingly heavy and rustic in feel.
 But if this is too much 'A Year in The Country' for you, then consider pure cotton (in antique pieces, you can be sure it will always be truly organic!)
 Choose between thick, to mid-weight, to lighter for spring/summer - all the way to fine, gossamer-like batiste (fabulous in feel, but ultra-delicate and requiring some additional care when washing & storing.)
 A thicker cotton will soften with repeated washes, and is an excellent choice for the colder months.
 Like Hemp and Cotton, Linen is also an ideal natural fabric for sleepwear, but keep in mind that it will need a little more TLC and that it tends to crease easily.

 And finally, for the fun part: the details (yay!)
 Certainly no less important: have fun choosing a design that appeals to your aesthetic sense.
 Are you a maximalist who can't get enough of ribbons and lace?
 Or do you love clean, essential, no-fuss designs?

 A Monogram is a gorgeous detail that will definitely bring both camps into agreement.

-Whether cross-stitched or embroidered in an elaborate font, a monogram gives an antique nightgown its own identity.
+Whether small and cross-stitched or embroidered in an elaborate font, a monogram gives an antique nightgown its own identity.

 5. The Personal Touch

-For something extra special, keep an eye out for a monogram that matches your initials...a match made in antique heaven!
+For something extra special, keep an eye out for a monogram that matches your own initials or that of you and your partner...a match made in antique heaven!